 Diabetes is the most common hormonal disorder affecting adults worldwide.
 It is also one of the top ten causes of death in adults.
 In 2006, it was the seventh leading cause of death listed on U.S. death certificates.
 People with Diabetes are at an increased risk of developing heart disease, stroke, kidney disorder, blindness and nervous system disease.
-However, through years of research scientists have shown that lifestyle modification can go a long way in Diabetes prevention because the disease has strong links to diet and activity.
+However, through years of research and experts have shown that lifestyle modification and chronic management plans can go a long way in Diabetes prevention because the disease has strong links to diet and activity.

 Diabetes is a disease characterized by the body’s inability to use glucose for growth and energy.
 Normally, the glucose produced from the breakdown of food gets absorbed into our blood.
 It then must enter the cells in order to be utilized by the body.
 This process requires insulin, a hormone produced by a gland called the Pancreas.
 In people with Diabetes, either enough insulin is not produced, or the insulin that is present is unable to work adequately.
 As a result, too much glucose builds up in the blood, raising the blood sugar level.
 Persistently high blood sugar has a damaging effect on several organs of the body leading to complications of Diabetes.

 Depending on the underlying cause, Diabetes is classified into various types.

 - Type 1 Diabetes:Also known as juvenile Diabetes or Insulin Dependent Diabetes Mellitus or IDDM.
 It occurs when the body’s own immune system destroys the insulin producing cells in the Pancreas.
 Type 1 Diabetes is a relatively uncommon condition, accounting for less than 10% cases of Diabetes.
 In most cases, it is diagnosed before 30 years of age.
 Unfortunately, it is not preventable, though people diagnosed with it can lead a normal life by taking regular insulin injections.